ermouth/eo-svg2png/README.md

   background: [0,0,0,0],  // optional, default is white
   format:     'jpg',      // optional, default is png
   sharpen:    0,          // optional, default is 0.1
+  filters:    [],         // array of filter names to apply to SVG DOM,
+                          // see /test and /filters folders for examples
   font:       ''          // fixes default font if no single font-family
                           // attribute was found in SVG,
                           // pass empty space to avoid font fixing